Francois-v3/CDNBoxd/README.md

   "varnishmetricsoutput": optional, defaults to "log".
 If "log" a log record is isuued each 10s.
 If "status" a
                log record is issued for each call to /cdn/status and results are included in status response.
   "varnishmetrics":   // optional
-    "es_name": "varnish_name", define a varnish numeric metric. varnish_name is the varnishstat entry name. es_name is the json name sent to ES.
+    "es_name": "varnish_name", [Obsolete format] define a varnish numeric metric. varnish_name is the varnishstat entry name. es_name is the json name sent to ES.
 If varnish_name is not present, -1 value will be set.
+    "es_name": { es_name is the json name sent to ES.
+If varnish_name is not present, -1 value will be set.
+      "vname": "varnish_name", varnish's name of the numeric metric. varnish_name is the varnishstat entry name.
+      "dontderive": optional, default to false.
+If the varnish metric is a counter, it is automatically derivated. if dontderive is set to true, counter if like a gauge (usefull for uptime).
+    }
     ...
   },
   "tlsticketkeys": { // if present, compute TLS ticket keys file for Haproxy (bind's option tls-ticket-keys).